CoStar counterbids $6.9 billion for real estate data group CoreLogic | Business

 CoStar counterbids $6.9 billion for real estate data group CoreLogic

-Commercial property data vendor CoStar Group Inc said on Tuesday it has made a $6.9 billion all-stock offer to buy CoreLogic Inc, weeks after the real-estate data provider agreed to be acquired by two private equity firms.
+Commercial property data vendor CoStar Group Inc has made a $6.9 billion all-stock offer for CoreLogic Inc, gatecrashing a smaller buyout deal between the real estate data provider and two private equity firms.

-CoStar offered 0.1019 shares of its common stock in exchange for each share of CoreLogic, implying a value of about $95.76 per share.
-The offer represents a premium of 16.8% to CoreLogic's close on Friday.
-The offer is also higher than the $6 billion deal CoreLogic and private equity firms Stone Point Capital and Insight Partners had agreed to earlier this month.
+The offer, announced by CoStar on Tuesday, is higher than the $6 billion deal CoreLogic and private equity firms Stone Point Capital and Insight Partners had agreed on earlier this month.
+It consists of 0.1019 shares of CoStar's common stock in exchange for each share of CoreLogic, implying a value of about $95.76 per share.
+That represents a premium of 16.8% to CoreLogic's close on Friday.

+Shares of CoreLogic rose 5.5% in premarket trading, while CoStar slipped 3%.
+Reuters had reported in October that CoStar and a private equity consortium led by Warburg Pincus and GTCR were among the bidders seeking to acquire CoreLogic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)